PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ### Approval from Business Administrators
-Send the prepared Expenditure Justification in word document form to John Hyon for pre-review BEFORE submitting via concur AND PI signature on the form.
+Send the prepared Expenditure Justification in word document form to  (hyon1@pennmedicine.upenn.edu)/ the finance team (10Admin-Fin@PennMedicine.upenn.edu) for pre-review BEFORE submitting via concur AND PI signature on the form.
 Please cc Ted and Lia on all emails regarding reimbursement.
 Note that John is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
 Note that alcohol is never an allowable expense.